-(2) word, (3) phrase, and (4) sentence.
+The kinds of labels assigned to individual syllables, done by the fourth author, are described as follows.
+They are based on a practical approach she developed for approximating syllable magnitudes when she taught ESL at The Ohio State University[5].
+An assumption is that English rhythm results from different weightings assigned to syllables, based on "levels" of sentence structure.
+The levels are simplified to include only four levels: (1) syllable, (2) word, (3) phrase, and (4) sentence.
 Table.
-2 shows some examples of sentences with the four-level stress marking.
+2 show some examples of sentences with the four-level stress marking.
 Numbers correspond to levels of syllable magnitude, which range from 1 to 4.
 Here are some basic principles for the assignment.
 Each syllable gets level 1 at the minimum.
 The stressed syllable of each polysyllabic word gets level 2 at the minimum.
 The stressed syllables of the final content word in a phrase and that in a sentence often get levels 3 at the minimum and 4, respectively.
-It should be noted that this stress assignment method is considered to give ESL students just one reference stress pattern and it is not claimed that only this pattern is acceptable to native speakers.
+It should be noted that this stress assignment method is considered to give ESL students just one reference stress pattern and it is not claimed that only this pattern is acceptable to native speakers of English.
 In her works, she tentatively proposed several modifications for the principles.
 For example, more-than-four level marks and shift of the largest stress were examined for emotional and/or emphasized speech.

 In the rest of this paper, unstressed syllables were defined as those of level 1 and stressed syllables were as those of level 2 or more.
 In all the experiments, binary identification of stressed syllables and unstressed ones were carried out.
-Separate modeling of syllables of each level is left as a future work.
+Separate modeling of syllables of each level is left as a future project.